ga4gh/va-spec/docs/source/introduction.rst

 VA Standard Development and Dependencies
 ########################################
 While development of `VA Standard Profiles <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_ is grounded in foundational SEPIO and GKS core models, it is ultimately driven by bottom-up implementation requirements.
-Accordingly, development tasks unfold across a stack of interdependent models and specifications, as descrived below.
+Accordingly, development tasks unfold across a stack of interdependent models and specifications, as described below.

 .. _va-model-dependencies: